Guru-Deep-Singh/AWS_Certified_Cloud_Practitioner_Practice/output_md_files/practice-exam-21.md

 # Practice Exam 21

 1. A user needs to quickly deploy a non-relational database on AWS.
-The user does not want to manage the underlying hardware or the database software. <br/> Which AWS service can be used to accomplish this?
+The user does not want to manage the underlying hardware or the database software.
+Which AWS service can be used to accomplish this?
     - A. Amazon RDS
     - B. Amazon DynamoDB
     - C. Amazon Aurora
     - D. Amazon Redshift

-2. A Cloud Practitioner is developing a disaster recovery plan and intends to replicate data between multiple geographic areas.<br/> Which of the following meets these requirements?
+2. A Cloud Practitioner is developing a disaster recovery plan and intends to replicate data between multiple geographic areas.Which of the following meets these requirements?
     - A. AWS Accounts
     - B. AWS Regions
     - C. Availability Zones